OWASP/www-project-threat-and-safeguard-matrix/index.md

 ![Adding Metrics to the Matrix](assets/images/TaSMFilledRedBox.png)

 # Creating a Cyber Report Card
-After outlining the safeguards you want to make improvements on, your organization should create key metrics and a scorecard.
+After outlining the safeguards your organization wants to make improvements on, you should create metrics that matter and place them on a scorecard.
 This example has a few things to notice but feel free to make modifications.
 1) Group things into key categories such as Technology, People, Processes, & the Environment.
 Note Environment refers to things outside of your organization's control (i.e. Bad actors or external regulators)

-The scorecard is broken down into tactical metric that can be monitored, measured, and analyzed like Key Performance Indicators (KPIs).
-Remember a good metric needs to display 4-5 things:
+The scorecard is broken down into metrics that can be monitored, measured, and analyzed.
+You can think of them as Key Performance Indicators (KPIs) to measure the success of information security activities being performed within an organization.
+Remember a good metric display 4-5 important things:
 1. A clear <b>Definition</b>
-2. The <b>Status</b> of where the metric is right now or during previous points in time
+2. The <b>Status</b> of where the metric is right now as well as during previous points in time
-3. The <b>Trend Line</b> to show if the metrics are improving or not
+3. A <b>Trend Line</b> to easily highlight if the current status has improved, stayed consistent, or gotten worse
-4. The desired <b>GOALS</b> to determine when we know we are done.
+4. A <b>GOALS</b> to show a clear definition of done or desired state for the organization to achieve
 5. (Optional) The <b>Due Date</b> on when you expect your goal to be achieved in the future.
-Note this is optional since you may have a metric that has already hit the objective and just needs to maintain compliance with the goal going forward.
+Note this is optional since you may have metrics that have already hit the goal and just needs to maintain compliance going forward.

 Finally use your scorecard to tell a story that can be shared with executive leadership teams.
 Please note this story is fictitious and does not reflect an actual company.